 Cats may control the Internet, but it’s pretty safe to say dogs control our hearts.
 Dogs are carefree, loyal and loving towards pretty much everyone they meet—ergo, the DePaul College Republican’s mortal enemy.
 Those furry little bastards are the only living things on the face of this planet that will ever love you as much as it loves itself.
 As a result, DePaul students find it almost impossible to handle our collective shit when we see them in public.
-Here’s a list of things to absolutely NOT do when you see man’s best friend on campus or anywhere else in Lincoln Park, lest you look uncool in front of the greatest creatures on the planet.
+Here’s a list of things to absolutely NOT do when you see a dog in Lincoln Park, lest you look uncool in front of the greatest creatures on the planet.

 Frequent the Wiggly Field Dog Park Without a Dog: